History of Georgia (country)

+The nation of Georgia was first unified as a kingdom under the Bagrationi dynasty in 1008 AD, arising from several successor states of the ancient kingdoms of Colchis and Iberia.
+The Kingdom of Georgia flourished during the 11th and 12th centuries under King David IV of Georgia and Queen Tamar the Great.
+It fell to the Mongol invasion by 1243 but saw restoration of its former strength under the leadership of George V the Brilliant.
+Throughout the Middle Ages, Georgia was one of the preeminent powers of the Eastern Orthodox world.

+Facing relentless invasions from much larger empires, by 1490 Georgia finally collapsed into several petty kingdoms and principalities, which throughout the Early Modern period feuded with one another and struggled to defend themselves against external threats, such as Ottoman and Persian encroachment.
+This prompted Georgian monarchs to increasingly seek an alliance with the Russian Empire, their Orthodox Christian neighbor to the north, culminating in the annexation of Georgia by the Russian Empire beginning in 1801.

+Following the Russian Revolution of 1917, Georgia emerged as an independent republic under German protection.
+However, this was cut short by Russia's violation of the Treaty of Moscow and the Red Army invasion of Georgia, which ended the country's sovereingty and transformed it into a Soviet Republic until the dissolution of the Soviet Union.
 The current republic of Georgia has been independent since 1991.
-The first president Zviad Gamsakhurdia stoked Georgian nationalism and vowed to assert Tbilisi's authority over Abkhazia and South Ossetia.
-Gamsakhurdia was deposed in a bloody coup d'état within the same year and the country became embroiled in a bitter civil war, which lasted until 1995.
-Supported by Russia, Abkhazia and South Ossetia achieved de facto independence from Georgia.
-The Rose Revolution forced Eduard Shevardnadze to resign in 2003.
-The new government under Mikheil Saakashvili prevented the secession of a third breakaway republic in the Adjara crisis of 2004, but the conflict with Abkhazia and South Ossetia led to the 2008 Russo–Georgian War and tensions with Russia remain unresolved.

-The history of Georgia is inextricably linked with the history of the Georgian people.
+For much of the 21st century, Georgia pursued a strongly pro-Western foreign policy, introducing a series of reforms aimed at integration into the European Union and NATO.
+This Western orientation led to worsening relations with Russia, culminating in the Russo-Georgian War.

 Prehistoric period

 Evidence for the earliest occupation of the territory of present-day Georgia goes back to c.
-1.8 million years ago, as evident from the excavations of Dmanisi in the south-eastern part of the country.
+1.8 million years ago, as evident from the excavations of Dmanisi in the southeastern part of the country.
 This is the oldest evidence of humans anywhere in the world outside Africa.
-Later prehistoric remains (Acheulian, Mousterian and the Upper Palaeolithic) are known from numerous cave and open-air sites in Georgia.
-The earliest agricultural Neolithic occupation is dated sometime between 6000 and 5000 BC. known as the Shulaveri-Shomu culture, where people used local obsidian for tools, raised animals such as cattle and pigs, and grew crops, including grapes.
+Later prehistoric remains (Acheulian, Mousterian, and the Upper Palaeolithic) are known from numerous cave and open-air sites in Georgia.
+The earliest agricultural Neolithic occupation dates between 6000 and 5000 BC. known as the Shulaveri-Shomu culture, where people used local obsidian for tools, raised animals such as cattle and pigs, and grew crops, including grapes.

 Numerous excavations in tell settlements of the Shulaveri-Shomu type have been conducted since the 1960s.

 Early metallurgy started in Georgia during the 6th millennium BC, associated with the Shulaveri-Shomu culture.
-From the beginning of the 4th millennium, metals became used to larger extend in East Georgia and in the whole Transcaucasian region.
+From the beginning of the 4th millennium, metals became used to a larger extent in East Georgia and the whole Transcaucasian region.

-In the 1970s, archaeological excavations revealed a number of ancient settlements that included houses with galleries, carbon-dated to the 5th millennium BC in the Imiris-gora region of Eastern Georgia.
-These dwellings were circular or oval in plan, a characteristic feature being the central pier and chimney.
-These features were used and further developed in building Georgian dwellings and houses of the 'Darbazi' type.
-In the Chalcolithic period of the fourth and third millennia BC, Georgia and eastern Asia Minor were home to the Kura-Araxes culture, giving way in the second millennium BC. to the Trialeti culture.
-Archaeological excavations have brought to light the remains of settlements at Beshtasheni and Ozni (4th–3rd millennium BC), and barrow burials (carbon dated to the 2nd millennium BC) in the province of Trialeti, at Tsalka (Eastern Georgia).
-Together, they testify to an advanced and well-developed culture of building and architecture.